Fragtality/PilotsDeck/README.md

 * You can use the added Profiles now like the included ones.
 If everything went well, they should be listed in StreamDeck and in the Profile Switcher Action to map FSUIPC Profiles to it.
 That's the best I can offer, I'm glad it works at all - as per StreamDeck SDK it shouldn't work because the preconfigured Profiles are writeable :laughing:
 <br/><br/>
 ## Lua Values
 Somewhere along the way, I wanted to add a Feature to read the current State of a Switch in the Sim with a Lua-Script.
 Maybe the State can't be read via one Lvar/Offset (FSL APU Avail...) and needs some "logic" from a Script to determine the State.
-Or it is just easier to read via Lua ("Copilot lua script" for FSL).
+Or it is just easier to read the Control's State via Lua (FSL2Lua).
 Wouldn't it be cool if the Plugin could run Lua-Scripts to read their return Values and display/use these Values? :thinking:<br/>
 You can!!
 Strictly speaking it is just one Script, it returns nothing, is not run by the Plugin and there is really no third way to read a Value from the Sim - but it still works. :laughing: Here is how:<br/>
 The [Lua-Script](https://github.com/Fragtality/PilotsDeck/blob/master/PilotsDeck/lua/PilotsDeck.lua) which is provided in the \lua Subfolder is called by FSUIPC every 250ms as soon as it is started (given that you installed/configured it like described in that File).
 In that File (only) you can add your own Code to do that Control / State checking logic and generate a Value.
 Then you can write these Values to the "General Use" Range 66C0-66FF (64 bytes) via one of the ipc.writeXX Functions provided by FSUIPC (given that this Range is not used by an P3D Addon/Application!).
 Where you put them (in that Range) and in which Type (int/float/string/...) is up to you.
 You have to keep track of these and allocate these Addresses all by yourself!
 And then you read these Addresses via any Plugin Action like any other Offset.
 Yeah ... it is more a "mechanic" than a "Feature", but let's ignore that :shushing_face:<br/>
 A small (hopefully helpful) Quick Reference is in the provided Script.
 Let's view my Script as an Example:<br/>